d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

         tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-The third part connects two complete Inception blocks in series.
+The third module connects two complete Inception blocks in series.
 The number of output channels of the first Inception block is
 $64+128+32+32=256$,
 and the number-of-output-channel ratio